rangle/ngCourse2/handout/bootstrapping/using_router_providers.md

 [View Example](https://plnkr.co/edit/c8tiTcT0mso4neVHuN2K?p=preview)

-<iframe class="no-pdf" style="width: 100%; height: 600px" src="https://embed.plnkr.co/c8tiTcT0mso4neVHuN2K/" frameborder="0" allowfullscren="allowfullscren"></iframe>

 Here we have imported `ROUTER_PROVIDERS` as an application-wide provider that can be configured in our root component.
 Since we have injected `ROUTER_PROVIDERS` as an application-wide provider, we can also employ useful router directives in any component we want, thus allowing us to interact with the router at any point in our application.